brownsarahm/instructor-training/_episodes/09-eia.md

 - can facilitate quick judgements in appropriate situations (e.g. stopping a child from driving a car)
 - can lead to systematically negative attitudes and behaviors towards members of certain groups

-Stereotypes are dangerous when they are explicit, but they are especially hazardous when they are implicit.
+Stereotypes are dangerous when they are explicit and especially hazardous when they are implicit.
 This means that the people holding them may not be aware of them, even though their perceptions are guided by them.

 **When Instructors have stereotypes about learners**, this may lead them to: